lnicalo/Sensors/README.md

 Even though this approach is feasible for relatively small signals, it becomes really hard with big signals collected from long running sensor networks and thousands of time series.
-Replicating samples multiplies the size of time series in memory that grow out of control quite quickly.
+Replicating samples multiplies the size of time series in memory that grows out of control quite quickly.

 This library simplifies and optimises time series processing